holywater0814/CN_LAB_BEI/Assignment_1/Amrit/task.md

-What is your?
+# What is your ?

-IP address
+1. IP address
-Subnet Mask
+2. Subnet Mask
-Network Address
+3. Network Address
-Broadcast Address
+4. Broadcast Address

-How many end devices can your network support?
+# How many end devices can your network support?

-Simulate your Network on Packet Tracer.
+# Simulate your network .